grammyjs/grammY/README.md

 ### [Awesome grammY](https://github.com/grammyjs/awesome-grammY)

 —list of awesome projects built with grammY.
-Helpful if you want to see some real world usage.
+Helpful if you want to see some real-world usage.

 ### [grammY Telegram Chat](https://t.me/grammyjs)